sathishgnanaprakasam/fsdwdtb6/readme.md

 [x] Same as above, but use DOM manipulation to create the grid.
 [x] Add a click event listener to each cell of the grid.
 [x] Update the label of the cell to 'X' when a cell is clicked.
 (Initially all the labels are empty)
-[ ] Depending on the current player, set the label to 'X' or 'O'.
+[x] Depending on the current player, set the label to 'X' or 'O'.
+[ ] Show the current player's mark on the screen.
 [ ] If a player already marks a cell, prevent the other player from marking the same cell.
 [ ] Check if a player has won the game after every move.
 [ ] If a player has won, display a message indicating the winner and end the game.
 (Disable all cells)